You will need roughly 6 minutes to read this article.

 This article will teach you how to create and delete a project as well as give some further information on specific questions.

 You need to have project ownership for deleting a project.
 Once you click the delete button, you will have to confirm the deletion once more.
-A project can be deleted by going to:

 You can transfer your project to another account by navigating to:

 A user with appropriate permission for the target account needs to confirm the transfer if you do not have project creation rights in the target account.
 When confirming the transfer, the user can choose which of the current team members to keep and which to remove.

 If you want to bulk transfer projects, please reach out to our support via helpdesk.codeship.com.